-SAVE THE PLANET: I'm passionate about reducing clothing waste.
+save the planet: I'm passionate about reducing clothing, plastic and household waste.
 All my clothing and homewares are sourced from second-hand shops, or donated from family and friends.
-So while I might replicate words + phrases, each item will always be unique.
+My jewellery is made from plastics and repurposed jewellery.

 for those who fought for me